taodong/duotail-docs/docs/tutorials/manage-route.md

 :::

 ## Update Routes
-You can update a route's configuration by clicking the 'Update' button located in the 'Actions' column of the 'Route Table'.
+You can update a route's configuration by clicking the `Update` button located in the `Actions` column of the `Route Table`.
 ![Update Route Essentials](/img/tutorials/manage-route/edit-route-essential.png)
 The `Edit Route` configuration window features the same two tabs—`Essential` and `Permissions`—for all route types.
 - **`Essential` Tab:** Allows you to update the route description, change the recipient email address, or modify the route status.